 Select your game and start it.

 At the moment, RetroPie is officially supported by default from the devs for Ubuntu and Debian.
-That’s why we covered the steps how to install it on Ubuntu.
-With the same steps you can install on the Debian as well.
+That’s why we covered the steps how to install Retropie on Ubuntu.
+With the same steps you can install it on the Debian as well.
 Not sure if they will release a version for other distros as well.
 But besides all that, Retropie is a powerful emulator with plenty capabilities to offer.

 I hope you found the post useful.
 Thank you very much for the time.